Growing microgreens without soil is becoming more common.

 If you have any doubts take a look at the photo below that was snapped on the ninth day after sowing the seed.

-Is It a Good Idea to Grow Microgreen Without Soil?
+Is It a Good Idea to Grow Microgreens Without Soil?

 No, it’s not a good idea.

-Growing microgreens without soil may be cleaner, a bit less of a hassle, but in the end, the microgreens don't grow as quick.
+Growing microgreens without soil may be cleaner, and a bit less of a hassle, but in the end, the microgreens don’t grow as quickly.
 The yield is also much lower.

-For the Home Microgreen Gardener growing on fiber pads will cost you time and produce less nutritious greens.
+For the Home Microgreen Gardener growing microgreens on fiber pads, will cost you time (because it takes longer to grow on a grow mat) and the tray will produce less nutritious greens.

 Is This Test Scientific?

 Look at it this way, growing microgreens at home isn’t scientific either.

 We pay as much attention to our plants as we can.
 But there are times when life gets in the way.

 I didn’t ignore any of the trays during the nine days.
 But I also didn’t cater to them every hour.